christina-yun/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  A: Closure is used when the anonymous function is pulling the "name" from the parameter of its parent function 'personalDice' and using it for its console.log.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  A: The name of Dan will always be the same and will always show the value of Dan for name.
+What will be different each time is the value of newRoll as that is determined by the newRoll function, which by definition will spit out a random number between 1-6 each time.

 c.
 What is the lexical scope of `newRoll`?

+  A: newRoll is only available and its scope is limited to the anonymous function.
+Its value cannot be gotten from within the personalDice function or outside of that.

 ### Task 3 - Stretch Goals